junxit/us-congress-bills-110/metadata.md

 - 2008-02-13 — The House Committee on Rules reported an original measure, H. Rept.
 110-526, by Ms. Slaughter.
 - 2008-02-13 — The House Committee on Rules reported an original measure, H. Rept.
 110-526, by Ms. Slaughter.
 - 2008-02-13 — Upon the adoption of H.Res.
 982, H.Res.
 979 and H.Res.
 980 are hereby adopted.
+- 2008-02-14 — Considered as privileged matter. (consideration: CR H948-958, H959-962)
+- 2008-02-14 — DEBATE - The House proceeded with one hour of debate on H. Res.
+982.
+- 2008-02-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-02-14 — On agreeing to the resolution Agreed to by recorded vote: 223 - 32, 1 Present (Roll no. 60). (text: CR H948)
+- 2008-02-14 — Passed/agreed to in House: On agreeing to the resolution Agreed to by recorded vote: 223 - 32, 1 Present (Roll no. 60).(text: CR H948)
+- 2008-02-14 — The previous question was ordered without objection. (consideration: CR H961)